vnetman/udp-broadcast-relay-redux/README.md

 but the one it came from as though it originated from the original sender.

-The primary purpose of this is to allow games on machines on separated local networks (Ethernet, WLAN) that use udp broadcasts to find each other to do so.
+The primary purpose of this is to allow devices or game servers on separated local networks (Ethernet, WLAN, VLAN) that use udp broadcasts to find each other to do so.

 INSTALL